Skip to main content

 Halifax is part of the UK’s biggest lender, Lloyds Banking Group, and offers a wide range of mortgages.

-Here, you can find out what Halifax mortgage customers thought about its service, what our expert analysis uncovered about its range of deals and the best Halifax mortgage rates on the market right now.
+Here, we explain who can benefit from the latest development, plus you can find out what Halifax mortgage customers thought about its service, what our expert analysis uncovered about its range of deals, and the best Halifax mortgage rates on the market right now.

-This article is for information purposes only and does not constitute advice.
+This article is for information purposes only and doesn't constitute advice.
 Please refer to the particular terms and conditions of a provider before committing to any financial products.

 Why you can trust our Halifax mortgage review